 According to statistics from the HSE, there were 137 fatalities at work in the UK over the past year.
 Those numbers are very low compared to places like the USA and Canada, but the alarming part is that a high proportion of them were among two groups: The self-employed and young workers.
 The situation is very similar in Australia.
 Fortunately, legal action is very forthcoming down under and aggressively pursues negligent employees who are responsible for causing injuries to their young workforce.
 Check out this great website which covers personal injury law.

 That tells us two things: Firstly, if inexperienced young workers are more likely to have a fatal injury, it suggests that staying safe is something that is learned more on the job than before it, especially if you work in an environment that requires a lot of health and safety training beforehand.
-Regardless of how much training you have though, even the most experienced workers are susceptible to an injury; it just comes with the territory of certain jobs.
+In such situations, workplaces must adopt all safety measures that are imposed by their local communities.
+Going the extra mile and installing safety devices like a natural gas leak detector, for instance, could be a tactical option for those places that handle chemicals and other gases that can cause harm to the body.
+And, regardless of how much training you have though, even the most experienced workers are susceptible to an injury; it just comes with the territory of certain jobs.
 Luckily, places similar to Johnson Law Firm can help anyone who has suffered from a workplace injury to file a compensation claim so they can get back on their feet.
 That’s why people should always learn how to stay safe on the job, regardless of what they do.

 Health and Safety education